8mm (film)

 8mm is a 1999 crime thriller film directed by Joel Schumacher and written by Andrew Kevin Walker.
 A German–American co-production, the film stars Nicolas Cage as a private investigator who delves into the world of snuff films.
 Joaquin Phoenix, James Gandolfini, Peter Stormare, and Anthony Heald appear in supporting roles.

 Despite being selected for the Golden Bear and receiving standing ovations from audiences at the Berlin International Film Festival, the film received mostly negative reviews from critics due to its excessively violent and disturbing content.
-However, the film was a box office success.

 Plot

 Private investigator Tom Welles is contacted by Daniel Longdale, attorney for wealthy widow Mrs. Christian.
-While clearing out her recently deceased husband's safe, she and Longdale find an 8mm movie which appears to depict a real murder of a girl, but Mrs. Christian wants to know for certain.
-Welles is instructed by Longdale and Mrs. Christian not to reproduce the film in any way, and to keep the investigation secret.
+While clearing out her recently deceased husband's safe, she and Longdale uncovered an 8mm movie which appears to depict the real murder of a girl.
+Longdale tries to assuage Mrs. Christian that snuff films are a myth, but she asks for confirmation that the violence depicted is not genuine.
+Both instruct Welles to keep the investigation a secret.

-After looking through missing persons files, Welles discovers the girl is Mary Ann Mathews and visits her mother, Janet, in North Carolina.
-She allows Welles to search her house, and he finds Mary Ann's diary, in which she says she relocated to Hollywood to become a film star.
-Mrs. Mathews demands that he find out what happened to her daughter.
+Scouring missing persons files, Welles discovers the girl is Mary Ann Mathews and visits her mother, Janet, in North Carolina.
+She allows Welles to search her house, and he finds Mary Ann's diary, in which she details relocating to Hollywood to become a film star.
+Janet demands that he find out what happened to her daughter.

-In Hollywood, aided by adult video store clerk Max California, Welles infiltrates the world of underground fetish pornography.
-He attempts to find out if snuff films are real, or if anyone was connected to this film, but finds no evidence that a snuff film industry exists.
-Contact with sleazy talent scout Eddie Poole leads Welles and Max to director Dino Velvet; Velvet's violently pornographic films often feature a masked man named "Machine", who not only brutalizes and tortures women, but also resembles the man featured in Christian's snuff film.
-To gain more evidence, Welles and California travel to New York and pose as clients interested in commissioning a hardcore BDSM film to be directed by Velvet and starring Machine.
-Velvet appears to agree, and schedules a meeting.
+In Hollywood, aided by streetwise adult video store clerk Max California, Welles infiltrates the world of underground fetish pornography.
+They find no evidence that a snuff film industry even exists, and their inquiries are met with aggressive denial by sellers.
+A note left by Mary Ann in a suitcase at the Fred Jordan mission leads Tom to sleazy talent scout Eddie Poole.
+Upon witnessing Poole's non-verbal reaction to the girl's picture, Welles spies on him and stirs him into contacting an associate, whom Max identifies as New York-based pornographer Dino Velvet.
+Velvet's violent films often feature a masked man named "Machine", who brutalizes women and resembles the man featured in Mary Ann's movie.
+Welles and Max travel to New York, posing as clients interested in commissioning a hardcore BDSM film to be directed by Velvet and starring Machine.
+Velvet seemingly agrees and schedules a meeting.